-Fairy tale therapy, also known as story therapy or children's bibliotherapy, is a form of therapy that utilizes the power of stories and fairy tales to support the emotional, psychological, and social development of children.
+Fairy tale therapy, also known as story therapy or children's bibliotherapy, is a form of therapy that utilises the power of stories and fairy tales to support the emotional, psychological, and social development of children.
 This technique, although relatively young, is gaining popularity due to its unique therapeutic properties that help children cope with various challenges.
+Fairy tale therapy in preschool is becoming an increasingly important part of everyday work with young children.

 History and origins of fairy tale therapy